-Got an Android phone?
+Got a mobile device?
 Then you should try long-press—a super-easy way to launch YNAB’s transaction entry screen.
-Just click and hold the YNAB app icon on your desktop.
+Just click and hold the YNAB app icon on your phone’s home screen.

-In fact, to make transaction entry even easier, you can create a homescreen shortcut by long-pressing the YNAB app icon, and then dragging the plus sign to your desktop.
-Check out this video to see long-press in action.
+In fact, to make transaction entry even easier, you can create a home screen shortcut by long-pressing the YNAB app icon, and then dragging the plus sign to your desktop.

-For even more YNAB goodies, check our our Quick Tip videos, on YouTube!
+For even more YNAB goodies, check our our videos on YouTube!
 And, if you like what you see, leave us a friendly comment.
 We’d love to hear from you.